aws-samples/aws-nitro-enclaves-workshop/workshop/content/my-first-enclave/nitro-enclaves-cli/_index.en.md

     }
     </pre>

+    {{% notice info %}}
+If you don't allocate enough memory while running enclave then you will see a error similar to `[ E26 ] Insufficient memory requested.
+User provided `memory` is 1784 MB, but based on the EIF file size, the minimum memory should be 1792 MB`
+    {{% /notice %}}

 1. Use `describe-enclaves` command to list running Enclaves and display associated attributes such as `EnclaveID`, `ProcessID`, `EnclaveCID`, `State`, `CPUIDs`, `MemoryMiB` and `Flags`.